 Cruising is steeped in freedom.
-Thanks to , that makes it more appealing than ever, while at the same time it is more circumscribed than ever. north and deeper into the is to enter a disconnected world, one that feels untouched by pandemic concerns.
+Thanks to coronavirus, that makes it more appealing than ever, while at the same time it is more circumscribed than ever.
+Sailing north and deeper into the Sea of Cortez is to enter a disconnected world, one that feels untouched by pandemic concerns.
 Limitations on behavior from the mainland stops drifted away.
 No more everyday decisions to make based personal safety.
 No more monitoring shifting regulations.
 No local case count to track.
-Instead, unfolded again with a pace and features that represent some of the best of cruising.
+Instead, life unfolded again with a pace and features that represent some of the best of cruising.

 Casual gunkholing